 Eight years involving the quest

-Well over twenty-five thousand dollars spent searching and writing a novel and screenplay
+Over thirty-five thousand dollars spent searching and writing a novel and screenplay

 Twenty-six pieces found directly related to the robbery